Sipuncula: Circulation

 Sipunculans do not have a vascular blood system.
 Fluid transport and gas exchange are instead accomplished by the coelom, which contains the respiratory pigment haemerythrin, and the separate tentacular system, the two being separated by an elaborate septum.
 The coelomic fluid contains five types of coelomic cells: haemocytes, granulocytes, large multinuclear cells, ciliated urn-shaped cells and immature cells.
 The ciliated urn cells may also be attached to the peritoneum and assist in waste filtering from the coelomic fluid.
+In Sipunculus nudus the free-floating urn cell complexes are multicellular structures.
 Nitrogenous waste is excreted through a pair of metanephridia opening close to the anus, except in Phascolion and Onchnesoma, which have only a single nephridium.
 A ciliated funnel, or nephrostome, opens into the coelomic cavity at the anterior end, close to the nephridiopore.
 The metanephridia have an osmoregulation function but it is unclear whether the mechanism is via filtration or secretion.
 They also serve as gamete storage and maintenance organs.

 The tentacular coelom connects the tentacles at the tip of the introvert to a ring canal at their base, from which a contractile vessel runs along beside the esophagus and ends blindly posteriorly.
 Some evidence points towards the involvement of these structures in ultrafiltration.
 In crevice-dwelling sipunculans, respiration is mainly through the tentacular system, with oxygen diffusing into the trunk coelom from the tentacular coelom.
 However, in other species the skin is thin and respiration is mainly through the cuticle of the trunk, where oxygen uptake is assisted by the presence of dermal coelomic canals just beneath the epidermis.
+In other species, coelomic canals forms an integrated network through which coelomic fluid circulates.